parflow/parflow/docs/pf-keys/tutorials/sub_tables.rst

 Introduction
 ================================================================================

 ParFlow domains with complex geology often involve many lines in the input script, which lengthens the script and makes it more cumbersome to navigate.
+Python PFTools makes it easy to do the following:

-Wouldn't it be easier to load in a table of your subsurface properties or export a table of the subsurface properties for your run?
-Wouldn't it also be nice to be able to load a database of common soil and geologic properties to set up your domain?
-Python-PFTools has a way to do it all.
+- Load in a table of your subsurface properties
+- Export a table of the subsurface properties
+- Load a database of common soil and geologic properties to set up your domain

 ================================================================================
 Usage of ``SubsurfacePropertiesBuilder``